Wearable technology: Contemporary use

-Wearable Technology can come in all forms from watches, pads placed on the heart, devices worn around the arms, all the way to devices that can measure any amount of data just through touching the receptors of the device.
-In many cases, Wearable Technology is connected to an app that can relay the information right away ready to be analyzed and discussed with a cardiologist.
+Wearable technology can come in all forms from watches, pads placed on the heart, devices worn around the arms, all the way to devices that can measure any amount of data just through touching the receptors of the device.
+In many cases, wearable technology is connected to an app that can relay the information right away ready to be analyzed and discussed with a cardiologist.
 In addition, according to the American Journal of Preventive Medicine they state, "wearables may be a low-cost, feasible, and accessible way for promoting PA."
-Essentially, this insinuates that Wearable Technology can be beneficial to everyone and really is not cost prohibited.
-Also, when consistently seeing Wearable Technology being actually utilized and worn by other people, it promotes the idea of physical activity and pushes more individuals to take part.
+Essentially, this insinuates that wearable technology can be beneficial to everyone and really is not cost prohibited.
+Also, when consistently seeing wearable technology being actually utilized and worn by other people, it promotes the idea of physical activity and pushes more individuals to take part.

-Wearable Technology also helps with chronic disease development and monitoring physical activity in terms of context.
-For example, according to the American Journal of Preventive Medicine "Wearables can be used across different chronic disease trajectory phases (e.g., pre- versus post-surgery) and linked to medical record data to obtain granular data on how activity frequency, intensity, and duration changes over the disease course and with different treatments."
+Wearable technology also helps with chronic disease development and monitoring physical activity in terms of context.
+For example, according to the American Journal of Preventive Medicine, "Wearables can be used across different chronic disease trajectory phases (e.g., pre- versus post-surgery) and linked to medical record data to obtain granular data on how activity frequency, intensity, and duration changes over the disease course and with different treatments."
 Wearable technology can be beneficial in tracking and helping analyze data in terms of how one is performing as time goes on, and how they may be performing with different changes in their diet, workout routine, or sleep patterns.
-Also, not only can Wearable Technology be helpful in measuring results pre and post surgery, but it can also help measure results as someone may be rehabbing from a chronic disease such as cancer, or heart disease, etc.
+Also, not only can wearable technology be helpful in measuring results pre and post surgery, but it can also help measure results as someone may be rehabbing from a chronic disease such as cancer, or heart disease, etc.

 Wearable technology has the potential to create new and improved ways of how we look at health and how we actually interpret that science behind our health.
-It can propel us into higher levels of medicine and has already made an significant impact on how patients are diagnosed, treated, and rehabbed over time.
-However, extensive research still needs to be continued on how to properly integrate Wearable Technology into health care and how to best utilize it.
-In addition, despite the reaping benefits of Wearable Technology, a lot of research still also has to be completed in order to start transitioning Wearable Technology towards very sick high risk patients.
+It can propel us into higher levels of medicine and has already made a significant impact on how patients are diagnosed, treated, and rehabbed over time.
+However, extensive research still needs to be continued on how to properly integrate wearable technology into health care and how to best utilize it.
+In addition, despite the reaping benefits of wearable technology, a lot of research still also has to be completed in order to start transitioning wearable technology towards very sick high risk patients.